vovapolu/ensime.github.io/build_tools/sbt.md

 ## Core Commands

-The core `sbt-ensime` plugin allows you to generate a `.ensime` files:
+The core `sbt-ensime` plugin allows you to generate `.ensime` files:

 * `ensimeConfig` --- Generate a `.ensime` for the project (takes space-separated parameters to restrict to subprojects).
 * `ensimeConfigProject` --- Generate a `project/.ensime` for the project definition.